ccoenraets/dreamhouse-mobile-react/README.md

     pod install
     ```

-    If the `pod` command is not found, install cocoapods first.
+    If the `pod` command is not found, install cocoapods first:
     ```
     sudo gem install cocoapods
     ```